eduvpn/documentation/SAML.md

     $ sudo php-saml-ds-generate

-This should download the logos if enabled and create configuration files.
+This should download the logos, if enabled, and create configuration files.

 Modify `/etc/httpd/conf.d/vpn.example.conf` by removing or commenting out the `MellonIdPMetadataFile` field and enabling the following two and configure